 After you have completed four courses, the Registrar submits your name to the faculty for Four Course Review.
-This stage is designed to assess academic capacity for a graduate program in theological education, and to reflect on your self-understanding of your social formation prior to entering CTS (e.g., politics, family, geography, education, gender/sex identity, lifestance/religious tradition, embodiment).
+This review is designed to assess your academic capacity for a graduate program in theological education, and for you to reflect on your self-understanding of your social formation prior to entering CTS (e.g., politics, family, geography, education, gender/sex identity, lifestance/religious tradition, embodiment).